th2-net/th2-read-pcap-fix/README.md

-# read pcap fix (version)
+# read pcap fix (0.0.2)

 ## Overview

-This component is designed to read FIX packets from pcaps and publish them as raw messages.
+This component is designed to read FIX messages from pcaps and publish them as raw messages.

 In case of shutdown, the process can be resumed from the point where it was interrupted.
-States, which are stored after a certain interval, are used for that.
+States, which are stored to a disk after a certain interval, are used for that.
+Note: a PersistentVolume (PV) is required for this component to store the component's states.

 ## Configuration parameters

 All values after `:` are default values.

-**use_mstore: _false_** — the flag that is responsible for saving messages to [mstore](https://github.com/th2-net/th2-mstore) instead of a database
+**use_mstore: _true_** — the flag that is responsible for saving messages to [mstore](https://github.com/th2-net/th2-mstore) instead of a database

 **checkpoint_interval: _10000_** — the number of packets after which the state will be saved

-**dead_connections_scan_interval: _100000_** — this parameter specifies the time after which the scanning of dead connections is run
+**dead_connections_scan_interval: _100000_** — this parameter specifies the number of processed packets after which the scanning of dead connections is run

-**connection_death_interval: _10800000_** — this parameter specifies the time after which the connection is considered dead
+**connection_death_interval: _10800000_** — this parameter specifies the time (in milliseconds) after which the connection is considered dead.
+PCAP time is used here

 **read_state: _true_** — this parameter specifies if the component reads its state when (re)staring in order to resume the processing